Instructor Requirements and Resources

 • Departments must verify that the student is eligible to take CBE:

-• Student is fully admitted and enrolled
+• The student is fully admitted and enrolled

-• Student is in good academic standing
+• The student is in good academic standing

 • Students may not be granted more than 30 credits of CBE toward a degree.